Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Amskapi Piikuni Partnership

 The Piikuni Lands Corps is a program for indigenous youth and adults.
-Crew members work on ancestral lands to develop skills and learn about cultural values.
-Joining the Piikuni Lands Crew gives you the opportunity to work alongside others from the Blackfeet Nation who share your interest in making a lifelong impact on the community and nearby ancestral lands.
-Through this experience, you will have the opportunity to gain valuable job skills including trail maintenance, wildlife surveying, fencing, facilities maintenance, and much more.
+Crew members serve on ancestral lands to develop skills and learn about cultural values.
+Joining the Piikuni Lands Crew gives you the opportunity to serve alongside others from the Blackfeet Nation who share your interest in making a lifelong impact on the community and nearby ancestral lands.
+Through this experience, you will have the opportunity to gain valuable career skills including trail maintenance, wildlife surveying, fencing, facilities maintenance, and much more.
 In addition to technical skills, you stand to gain experience in teamwork, effective communication, and leadership.

 Perks & Rewards